anisharma07/STRK-Schedule-React/README.md

 - All contributors and supporters of the project

 <div align="center">
-  <p>Built with ❤️ for better diabetes management through Web3 technology</p>
+  <p>Built with ❤️ for c4gt for better diabetes management through Web3 technology</p>
 </div>